Xaphedo/Stoneshard-CraftableArrows/README.md

 - **Hide Glue:** necessary for gluing arrowheads onto charred-tip arrows or bolts, producing the respective ammo.
 Can be bought from tailors and, in smaller quantities, carpenters.
 - **Trader Stack-Splitting:** it is impossible, in the vanilla game, to purchase part of a stack from a trader.
 This mod fixes that.
 - **Variable Trader Stacks:** it is also impossible, in the vanilla game, for traders to genuinely have highly variable amounts of stackable items in their inventory.
 This mod fixes that, too.
 - **Forward-Only Compatibility:** you should be able to add this mod to an existing game without issue.
 Once added, however, it should not be removed unless you really know what you're doing.
-ALWAYS back up your save files.
+In either case, ALWAYS back up your save files.

 Download the compiled file (not updated to v2 yet) [on Nexus Mods](https://www.nexusmods.com/stoneshard/mods/32/).